threlte logo

 This example assumes you have your model set up and exported from an application like Blender as a GLTF file.

-First you run your model through @threlte/gltf. npx allows you to use npm packages without installing them.
+First, run your model through @threlte/gltf. npx allows you to use npm packages without installing them.

-npx @threlte/gltf@latest model.gltf --transform
+npx @threlte/gltf@latest model.glb --transform

 This will create a Model.svelte file that plots out all of the assets contents.